<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=502551789&amp;fmt=gif">

 The visibility gap behind the numbers

-47% of pharmaceutical organisations reported limited insight into market rates, capacity, or performance relative to contracted agreements.
-A further 38% said they have missed opportunities due to this lack of visibility, while another 47% pointed to rigid annual planning and tendering cycles as a source of unnecessary cost.
+According to the 2026 Xeneta study, 47% of pharmaceutical organisations reported limited visibility into market rates, capacity, or carrier performance relative to contracted agreements.
+A further 38% said they had missed opportunities due to this lack of insight, while 47% identified rigid annual planning and tendering cycles as a source of unnecessary cost.

-The cost impact of disruption rarely appears all at once.
-It builds in layers.
+The difficulty is that the financial impact of disruption rarely appears all at once.
+It builds progressively as market conditions tighten.

-Initial increases in fuel costs and insurance premiums are followed by capacity tightening as carriers adjust routes and prioritise cargo.
-This is then reflected in surcharges and rising spot rates.
-By the time procurement teams are forced to react, the cost has already been embedded into the market.
+Initial increases in fuel costs and insurance premiums are often followed by capacity constraints as carriers reroute services, adjust networks, and prioritise cargo.
+This then feeds into surcharges, rising spot rates, and longer lead times.
+By the time procurement teams are forced to react, much of the cost has already been absorbed into the market.

-Recent events in the Middle East illustrate this clearly.
-Airspace closures have reduced available capacity, while longer maritime routes have tied up vessels and equipment for extended periods.
-Together, these factors have tightened supply and increased competition for available space, particularly for time-sensitive cargo such as pharmaceuticals.
+Recent disruption in the Middle East illustrates this clearly.
+Airspace closures have reduced available air cargo capacity, while longer maritime diversions have tied up vessels and equipment for extended periods.
+Together, these pressures have tightened supply and intensified competition for available space — particularly for time-sensitive pharmaceutical shipments.

 Signals of change – and the barriers holding it back